Our Wine Grape Knowledge

 With a 25-year partnership built on innovation and trust, this collaboration between Technical Horticultural Representative, Blair McLeanand the team at Yealands continues to deliver exceptional results, and this year’s harvest is no exception.
 Join us as we walk the vines, talk crop performance, and celebrate a relationship that keeps raising the bar for New Zealand wine.

-Wine Grape Tech-Know Tips For May & June
+Wine Grape Tech-Know Tips For November/December

 This past season has seen some of the best flowering conditions and fruit-set, resulting in record yields across most of the country.
 The result of this is that growers are faced with two unique considerations for future vine health.